chancock09/pandoc_resume/resume.md

 **Handy** <small>_Engineer (2015 - Present)_</small>

 Full-Stack Product Engineer for and Retention teams.
 Frontend Owner.
+TODO: try to keep this content in business terms and save the programming languages for later

+* Redesigned frontend, increasing install by x% per week

+* Funnel optimizations using **Checkr**, **Twilio**, and **Jumio** increased Provider funnel by %50*, while decreasing cost per applicant by 30% (confirm)

 * Maintaned and extended **angularjs**, **HTML5**, **Sass**, frontend built on Sprockets